I Can Hear the Bells: Critical reception

 Reviewing a live performance, Variety said "“I Can Hear the Bells,” the fantasy ballet in which Tracy seduces and weds Link to the sound of rhythmic chiming, is performed with winking brio and remains a comic highlight of the first act."
-Broadway Word described it as "lovelorn", and Theatre Mirror deemed it "a fall in love at first sight love song".
-Hoopls described it as "love-struck", while MC Theatre Guide named it "lovesick" and Shropshire Star called it a "love-struck ballad".
+Broadway World described it as "lovelorn", and Theatre Mirror deemed it "a fall in love at first sight love song".
+Hoopla Now described it as "love-struck", while MC Theatre Guide named it "lovesick" and Shropshire Star called it a "love-struck ballad".
 It has also been described as an "anthem", a "heartfelt solo", and "dreamy".

-DC Metro Theatre Arts write "Tracy fantasizes about getting married to the local heartthrob in a dream sequence that is both beautifully romantic and hysterically funny."
+DC Metro Theatre Arts wrote, "Tracy fantasizes about getting married to the local heartthrob in a dream sequence that is both beautifully romantic and hysterically funny."
 Edge Boston called it a "fun, slyly comic number".
 The Public Reviews wrote "I Can Hear the Bells is a cute reflection of every teenage girls inner mind when faced with the school heart throb".